-- enable the Company to attract and retain suitably qualified directors with appropriate experience and expertise; and - recognise that given the small size of the Board, all Directors contribute extensively to the work of committees.
-As such, current policy is that no additional fees apply to Directors for their participation on Board committees.
+- · enable the Company to attract and retain suitably qualified directors with appropriate experience and expertise; and - recognise that given the small size of the Board, all Directors contribute extensively to the work of committees.
+As such, current policy is that no additional fees apply to Directors for their participation on Board committees. - must be appropriate in the context of the overall financial performance of the company.